 - It has zero calories (okay, this is just a lie.
 A huge, huge lie).

 *I know about fourteen words in French.
-My mom used to be a French teacher.
-Yeah.
+Pretty shabby for the daughter of a French teacher.